-For your information, the life expectancy of someone in the mid-sixties has increase over 55% in the last 100 years.
-In 1901 the life expectancy for a 65 year old man was 11.5 years and a female was 12.2 years for an average of 11.9 years.
+For your information, the life expectancy of someone in the mid-sixties has increased by over 55% in the last 100 years.
+In 1901, the life expectancy for a 65-year-old man was 11.5 years and a female was 12.2 years for an average of 11.9 years.

 Once you have gotten the best life insurance rates at age 62 based on your current health, start working on any of the following habits, lifestyles, or things within your control to help you become a better risk for an insurance company.

-- Stop smoking.
+1. Stop smoking.

-- Start exercising or continuing to exercise.
+2. Start exercising or continuing to exercise.

-- Keep medical conditions such as high blood pressure under control, using medications if you have to.
+3. Keep medical conditions such as high blood pressure under control, using medications if you have to.

-- Lose weight if you are overweight based on standard height and weight charts.
+4. Lose weight if you are overweight based on standard height and weight charts.

-- Drink more water – just a great healthy habit for our bodies.
+5. Drink more water – just a great healthy habit for our bodies.

-- No longer participate in hazardous occupations or high-risk hobbies or activities.
+6. No longer participate in hazardous occupations or high-risk hobbies or activities.

-- Don’t ride motorcycles.
+7. Don’t ride motorcycles.

-- Eat a heart-healthy diet.
+8. Eat a heart-healthy diet.

-It’s your decision to spend your valuable time chasing individual quotes from all different types of companies, but that time would be better spent filling out our short quote form and let us give you the lowest quotes from highly-rated life insurance carriers across the country.
+It’s your decision to spend your valuable time chasing individual quotes from all different types of companies, but that time would be better spent filling out our short quote form and letting us give you the lowest quotes from highly-rated life insurance carriers across the country.

-How are Premiums Calculated?
+How Are Premiums Calculated?

 Premiums are determined by a list of factors.
 So when applying be aware that your status on each one will impact your monthly payment.

 Aside from looking at your age, for a traditional life insurance policy, the insurance company is going to need to know what kind of health you’re in.
 After you fill out the initial paperwork, a paramedic will be sent to perform a medical exam.

 One of the best ways to save money on your insurance rates is to get off the cigarettes.
 Being considered a smoker will cause your rates to double or triple, regardless of the rest of your health.
 When applying for a life insurance policy, smoking sits at the top as a “rate-hiker”.

 The Importance of Life Insurance

 A life insurance policy is one of the wisest financial decisions to make for your loved ones, even at this stage of your life.
 One of the biggest reasons that people at the age of 62 look for a life insurance policy is to protect the heritage they want to leave.

-Every year we hear stories of children and loved ones that lost a parent or spouse unexpectedly.
+Every year we hear stories of children and loved ones who lost a parent or spouse unexpectedly.
 These people were left with either a mountain of bills an inheritance that was quickly drained because of taxes or paying for left behind expenses.